This article contains affiliate links.

 BLUF: The Garmin Xero C1 Pro

 The Garmin Xero C1 Pro is a fantastic chronograph, and saves me an immense amount of time and heartache for velocity testing.
-Retailing for $599, the Garmin is not cheap.
+Retailing for $499, the Garmin is not cheap.
 But it just flat out works.
 The companion app for my phone is an added bonus.
 It’s not necessary, but given how well it keeps a history and exports data for me- I love it.

 My Chronograph Needs

 To set up this review, let’s first discuss what I use a chronograph for.
-I first picked up a MagnetoSpeed Sporter years ago when I initially developed an interest in long range shooting.
+I first picked up a MagnetoSpeed Sporter many years ago when I initially developed an interest in long range shooting.
 Knowing your velocity with any given cartridge and rifle combination is one of the most important factors for developing your dope and holds.
 It can’t be done without it.
 As my experience has shown, the velocity label on the side of the ammo box is almost always wrong.

 That’s why everyone should understand their velocity numbers in general.
 Especially with rifles.
 Pistols were never that much of a concern for me, at least until I started doing writing for third party print publications.
 In those reviews, they require a lot of velocity and accuracy data as part of the article.
 So things became more “serious.”